 I mean, I just see evil when I look at her.

-I don't I don't see evil.
+I don't see evil.

-But she's just sort of doing her job.
+I think she's a liar and she's a partisan, et cetera, but she's just sort of doing her job.

-But then look at the others, Raskin.
+But then look at the others.

-You tell me Raskin doesn't look evil or Schiff or uh Comey, I I think Comey doesn't look as evil.
+Or Comey, I think Comey doesn't look as evil.

-Comey looks more like a weasel, you know, like you cannot like what he does, but he doesn't look evil.
+You know, like you cannot like what he does, but he doesn't look evil.

-He's he obviously looks like somebody who lied, but that's not that unusual.
+He obviously looks like somebody who lied, but that's not that unusual.

-Um I wouldn't say evil, but how about Brennan?
+I wouldn't say evil, but how about Brennan?

 Brennan comes off as evil.

-You can't possibly look at that guy and say, oh, there's there's somebody who plays between the lines.
+You can't possibly look at that guy and say, oh, there's somebody who plays between the lines.

 He just looks like a demon.

-What about uh Blumenthal?
+What about Blumenthal?

 Evil.